MehringTing/ExcelLinkDownloader/README.md

 # README

-download hyperlink in excel(.xlsx)，include plain http(s) link in cells and link on HYPERLINK.
+download hyperlink in excel(.xlsx)，include plain http(s) link in cells and link on the formula `HYPERLINK`.